 - You aren’t limited to these amounts – you could have more or less coverage.

-- These prices are guaranteed acceptance, meaning that at minimum, it’s guaranteed that you could qualify for this coverage at these rates.
+- These prices are guaranteed acceptance, meaning that, at minimum, it’s guaranteed that you could qualify for this coverage at these rates.

 - Premiums shown would never increase – the rate you pay when you start is what you’ll always pay.

 This is considered one of the most severe health conditions, and people who unfortunately suffer from it are usually not approved for standard life insurance policies.
-If you are suffering from kidney failure, a modified whole life insurance policy could be a good fit, as you will get the benefits you are looking for, and you’ll be able to qualify for it.
+With the modified insurance, you will get the benefits you are looking for, and you’ll be able to qualify for it.

-Bear in mind that people often make a mistake thinking that they would not be eligible for traditional or whole life insurance policies if they are suffering from chronic illness – such as diabetes, or have cancer or heart health history.
+Bear in mind that people often make a mistake in thinking they would not be eligible for traditional or whole-life insurance policies if they suffer from chronic illness – such as diabetes, or have a cancer or heart health history.